AritraNa/QrCodeScannerBundle-/README.md

 **QrCode Generator**

-Small Web App used to generatoe qrcode with fields specified
+Small Web App used to generate qrcode with fields specified

 **QrCode App**